amatiasq/jsbase/README.md

 It extends constructor with it's methods.
 Also provides to every method who overwrites another one with a this.base() method to invoke overwrote method.
+This feature is based in [Dean Edwards implementation](http://dean.edwards.name/weblog/2006/03/base/)

 Created constructor has a .extend() method to create subtypes and .inject() to apply mixins to the current type:
   * Type.extend(Object config)